2025 Sessions

 Funding is essential to sustaining creative work, and this two-part series pairs insider knowledge with hands-on practice:

-Grantwriting Part 1— Jenny Darlington-Person, Executive Director of the Arts Council of Placer County, and Eliza Tudor, Executive Director of Nevada County Arts Council, will share their expertise as seasoned fundraisers and grant writers.
-They will discuss what funders look for, how to avoid common mistakes, and how to build lasting relationships in the funding landscape.
-This is a Q&A, so highly participatory—bring your questions!
+Building on that foundation, Jenny Darlington-Person, Executive Director of the Arts Council of Placer County, and Eliza Tudor, Executive Director of Nevada County Arts Council, will share their expertise as seasoned fundraisers and grant writers.
+In this highly participatory Q&A, they will discuss what funders look for, how to avoid common mistakes, and how to build lasting relationships in the funding landscape.
+Bring your questions!

 The 2-minute Lunchtime Spotlight—your Open Mic!